saifuhameed/RTClib/README.md

 ##########################################################<br />
 Additional codes added by Saifudheen Abdul Hameed<br />
 Date: 02/08/2019
-Purpose of this fork is to add 12 Hour / 24 Hour format<br />
+Purpose of this fork is to support 12/24 Hour format<br />
 Real usage case for Alarm timer with relay drivers.<br />
 ##########################################################